Feeding Fido Right: Essentials of Balanced Nutrition and Meal Planning for Dogs

 Ensure that the dog food is formulated to meet the nutritional levels established by the Association of American Feed Control Officials (AAFCO) through either feeding trials or nutrient profiles.

+When transitioning dogs to new diets regardless of age, it's important to do so gradually to minimize gastrointestinal upset.
 Introduce new food by mixing small amounts into the existing diet initially before gradually increasing the proportion over 7-10 days until they are solely consuming the new food.

 Adhering to these guidelines will help ensure a smooth transition by allowing your dog’s digestive system time to adjust gradually without causing undue stress or discomfort.